Croydon Virtual School

 What we do

-We have a duty to promote the education of children subject to a child in need plan or a child protection plan aged from 0 years old to 18 years old in educational settings.
-Our duty also extends to children who have previously had a social worker.
-This includes children who are disabled and have, or have had, an allocated social worker.
+We have a duty to promote the education of children who are subject to a child in need plan or a child protection plan aged from 0 years old to 18 years old in educational settings.
+Our duty also extends to children, including those who are disabled, who have previously had an allocated social worker.

 The UK Government’s Children in Need review (2019) identified for the first time that 1.6 million children - the equivalent to 1 in 10 children or three children in every classroom - needed a social worker.